arminmoin/ML-Quadrat/README.md

 One may specify the platform annotations in this section.
 For instance, the provided example [ML2_Demo_PingPong.thingml](https://github.com/arminmoin/ML-Quadrat/blob/master/ML2/org.thingml.samples/src/main/thingml/ML2_Demo_PingPong.thingml) demonstrates how the String, Boolean<1> and Int32<4> datatypes are supposed to be mapped to the "platform"-specific datatypes, such as String <-> char * for the C code generation, but String <-> String for the Java and the Javascript code generation.
 Note that the platform annotations might appear in other sections, e.g., for choosing the specific library/framework for DAML in Subsection 3.2 ("Data Analytics (and Machine Learning)"), or for selecting a particular model-to-code transformation (code generator, also known as "compiler") in Section 4 ("Configuration").

 #### Section 3.
 Things
+Things are somehow analogues to the "Classes" in the Object-Oriented Programming (OOP) paradigm.

 #####  For each thing, say Thing_A:
 ###### Subsection 3.1: Messages, Ports and Properties
 The keywords of this subsection of the model instance are highlighted in **orange** in the textual model editor of ML2.
 Following the semantics of [ThingML](https://github.com/TelluIoT/ThingML) / [HEADS](https://github.com/HEADS-project), the communication between the "things" in ML2 is carried out through asynchronous message-passing.
 A **message** must be sent from a **port** of the source thing to a **port** of the destination thing.
 Moreover, each message may have zero or more **parameters**.
 Further, each thing can have local variables, called **properties**.